 Keep long hair braided

 Inspect your exposed child every day for nits (eggs) and live lice, whether they are scratching or not

 Find out if classroom pillows, dress up clothes, and rugs are being treated

 How to Treat Lice

-Unlike regular shampoos, medicated lice shampoo has to be left on head for a few minutes before rinsing (again, follow directions for exact number of minutes to leave on)
+Unlike regular shampoos, medicated lice shampoo has to be left on the head for a few minutes before rinsing (again, follow directions for an exact number of minutes to leave on)

-Repeat shampoo treatment in 7-10 days, continue combing until two weeks after last treatment
+Repeat shampoo treatment in 7-10 days, and continue combing until two weeks after last treatment

 Talk to your doctor if the treatment does not work or your child has a secondary infection